moralescastillo/mysite/_posts/2026-05-15-reading-the-impossible.md

 If one marathon did that, what would six of them back to back do to a person?

 The article also introduced me to Scott Jurek, seven consecutive Western States wins, featured runner in the book "Born to Run", and one of the defining figures of the sport.
-And to Yiannis Kouros, whose 303-kilometer 24-hour track record sat in my head as something incomprehensible.[^1] Thousands of laps around the same track.
+And to Yiannis Kouros, whose 303-kilometer 24-hour track record sat in my head as something incomprehensible.[^1] Hundreds of laps around the same track.
 The library was already killing me and I was sitting still.

 It all sounded surreal.
 So distant from my reality.
 Yet, somehow, inspiring.